w3f/General-Grants-Program/grants/grants.md

 ## Guidelines for community engagement grants
 Community engagament grants are intended to fund high-quality community engagement efforts such as meetups, workshops and hackathons.

-It is anticipated that the degree of financial support for each applicant is likely to be fall within the $3,000 to $10,000 range.
+The degree of financial support for each applicant is likely to be within the $3,000 to $10,000 range.
 The maximum funding for a single grant is $30,000.

 ### Areas of interest for community engagement grants
 Funding is available for any short-term strategy that promotes community engagement.
 This statement is purposefully vague as we wish to be open to applications that promote community engagement in creative ways.
 However, we believe the majority of approved applications will be for events such as: